stan-dev/design-docs/designs/0032-stan-output-formats.md

 ## Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- What parts of the design do you expect to resolve through the implementation of this feature before stabilization?

-  + Appropriate C++ data structures needed to create JSON objects
-  + Creating Apache Arrow schemas for inference algorithm and Stan model data.

 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?